runtimeverification/rv-predict/README.md

 # Prerequisites

+RV-Predict requires Java Runtime Edition 1.7 or higher.

-RV-Predict relies on an SMT solver for solving constraints.
+Moreover, RV-Predict relies on an SMT solver for solving constraints.
 Please download and install [Z3](http://z3.codeplex.com) prior to installing RV-Predict.
 Although mostly tested with Z3, RV-Predict also supports the SMT-LIB v1.2 language (currently only through Yices).
 Please see